o3de/o3de-multiplayersample/Documentation/O3DEMPSProjectExportTesting.md

     $PROJECT_BASE/o3de/scripts/o3de.sh export-project -pp $PROJECT_BASE/o3de-multiplayersample -es ExportScripts/export_mps.py -out $PROJECT_EXPORT_BASE/mps_server -cfg release -a zip -nounified -code -gl -assets -ll INFO
     ```

     > Note: The export commands described above will automatically enable the `MPSGameLift` gem when building the package.
-To opt-out of not enabling Game Lift, remove the `-gl` argument from the above command.
+To opt-out of enabling GameLift, remove the `-gl` argument from the above command.

     > Note: The export commands above will also generate an archive (zip) of the output directories